arabellas-craft/arabellas-craft.github.io/_posts/2025-11-11-beginner-shadow-work-tarot-spread.md

 **Integrate before excavating more.** Give yourself time to work with insights from one reading before pulling cards on another shadow aspect.

 **Continue your practice.**  Shadow work is most effective when you explore different angles over time.
-[Grab 11 more shadow work spreads](https://juniperdivination.etsy.com/listing/1145992747) from my shop to deepen your self-discovery practice with varied approaches to integration, healing, and growth.
+[Grab 11 more shadow work spreads](https://juniperdivination.etsy.com/listing/1145992747){:target="_blank" rel="noopener noreferrer"} from my shop to deepen your self-discovery practice with varied approaches to integration, healing, and growth.

 ## Moving Forward